 The Clean Water Plan, as approved in the modified Consent Decree, includes provisions for significant capital improvements to the Authority's conveyance and treatment system, to capture and treat a defined flow from its customer municipalities, and to demonstrate compliance with applicable receiving stream water quality standards.
-These conveyance system improvements include deep regional conveyance and storage tunnels with associated structures and consolidated sewers.
-The final design for the tunnels is just beginning, along with obtaining the required permits for construction and acquiring land for tunnel launching and retrieval areas.
+These conveyance system improvements include three (3) sections of deep regional conveyance and storage tunnels, which are the Ohio River Tunnel, the Allegheny River Tunnel and the Monongahela River Tunnel.
+In addition to the tunnels there are associated structures and consolidated sewers.
+The final design for the Ohio River Tunnel is currently being performed.
+In mid to late 2023, the Authority will submit the required Federal, State and local permits for constructing the Ohio River Tunnel.
+The Authority continues to seek and acquire land for tunnel launching and retrieval areas.